 Albeit the furnishing will probably never win a design price, it’s comfy’n’clean and the staff goes out of their way to make you feel welcome – they are just so friendly and helpful!

 Of course, this is only one of the uncountable options to dine out.
-Besides high-end restaurants, the booths along the beach and below the lovely promenade are a great way to enjoy a refreshing drink, grab a filling bite and watch time’n’people go by.
+Apart from high-end restaurants, the booths along the beach and below the lovely promenade are a great way to enjoy a refreshing drink, grab a filling bite, and watch time’n’people go by.

 Borkum’s main source of income is tourism so credit cards are widely accepted.
 However, not every small business might accept them, but there are various ATMs, so getting €uro shouldn’t be a problem.

-Since Borkum is geographically closer to the Netherlands than to Germany, many people have at least a rudimentary knowledge of the English language, however, don’t expect everyone being fluent.
+Since Borkum is geographically closer to the Netherlands than to Germany, many people have at least a rudimentary knowledge of the English language, however, don’t expect everyone to be fluent.